 Employees shall not be entitled to leaves of absence as a matter of right, but only in accordance with the provisions of law and this MOU.
-Unless otherwise provided, the granting of a leave of absence also grants to the worker the right to return to a position in the same class, or equivalent class in the same department as he/she held at the time the leave was granted.
+Unless otherwise provided, the granting of a leave of absence also grants to the worker the right to return to a position in the same class, or equivalent class in the same department as they held at the time the leave was granted.
 The granting of any leave of absence shall be based on the presumption that the worker intends to return to work upon the expiration of the leave.
 However, if a disability retirement application has been filed with the County Retirement Board a leave may be granted pending decision by that Board.
 Nothing in this Section 21 shall abridge an employee’s rights under the Family and Medical Leave Act (FMLA), Federal, State or any other applicable Law.
 Information regarding FMLA is contained in the Letters section of this MOU.

-Total Period of Leave: Except for Disability Leaves as provided above and in Section 21.4 (2) (c), no leave of absence or combination of leaves of absence when taken consecutively, shall exceed a total period of 26 pay periods.
+Total Period of Leave: Except for Disability Leaves as provided above and in Section 21.4 (2) (c), no leave of absence or combination of leaves of absence when taken consecutively, shall exceed a total period of twenty-six (26) pay periods.

-Approval and Appeals: Initial action to approve or disapprove any leave of absence shall be by the worker’s department head; however, leaves of absence of more than 2 biweekly pay periods must also be approved by the Human Resources Director.
+Approval and Appeals: Initial action to approve or disapprove any leave of absence shall be by the worker’s department head; however, leaves of absence of more than two (2) biweekly pay periods must also be approved by the Human Resources Director.
 Denial of requested leave in whole or in part at the department level may be appealed by the worker to the Director, whose decision shall be final.